Labor Day holiday sales help businesses with end of summer revenue

-Labor day comes on the heels of the state’s tax free weekend, an important reminder that consumer spending represents 70% of the Massachusetts economy.
+Labor day comes on the heels of the state’s tax-free weekend, an important reminder that consumer spending represents 70 percent of the Massachusetts economy.

-Manny’s Appliance in Wilbraham had a successful tax free weekend and are hoping that will continue this holiday weekend.
+Manny’s Appliance in Wilbraham had a successful tax-free weekend and is hoping that will continue this holiday weekend.
 Something that consumers should keep in mind though while shopping is a continuing supply shortage.

 As an incentive to shop local, businesses are in the process of marking down prices this Labor day.
 As retailers struggle to find workers because of a labor shortage this weekend’s sales are a way to help smaller businesses make money.